F1rebo1/CPP/README.md

   Assuming the parent class to be: `class Entity{ public: int X,Y };`, we can declare a subclass called Player like so:
   `class Player : public Entity { public: int Z };`.
 This Player class inherits all the variables/methods in Entity, and can also be extended further to incorporate new methods/variables that are specific to it.

+## Special C++ Syntax

+- The use of the `:` (member initializer list) for constructors is special syntax to initialize class member variables (public, private or otherwise) prior to the execution of the body of the constructor.
+- Imagine we have an Entity class with the following constructor: `Entity() : m_Name("Unknown") {};`.
+In this example, we assign the String "Unknown" to the private variable m_Name prior to the execution of the constructor body (which is empty here).

+- The `::` (scope resolution operator) is used to access members (functions, variables, types) that are defined within a specific scope